 Not long after our arrival, the sailing cargo ship “Tres Hombres” arrives in Porto.
 The “Fairtransport” shipping company uses sailboats to transport goods.
 We’ve been fans of these sustainable pioneers for years and are in luck.
 We’re allowed to moor alongside the 32m schooner and get a chance to meet the crew.

 From captain and co-founder Andreas Lackner we learn more about the Fairtransport mission.
 He explains that shipping cargo overseas without soot, sulphur dioxide and CO2 emissions should be the rule, not the exception.
 Fairtransport does not even want to compete with the major motorized shipping companies.
 Instead, they are convinced that the majority of current shipping volumes are in fact superfluous because products should and could be made locally and consumed more sustainably.
 That is why they only transport “luxury” foods that are not available locally, such as cacao, coffee and rum.
-Stay tuned for our full story on Fairtransport is included in a sustainable solution on our website.
+Our full story on Fairtransport is included in a sustainable solution on our website.

 Sustainable port wine?